The Covert Comic Home Page

 *

 CIA brainwashing.
-Wet brain and apply CIA liberally.
-Gently massage into lobes.
+Wet brain and apply CIA liberally, gently massaging into lobes.
 Rinse brain thoroughly.
 Repeat as needed.

 *